All the Cool Things You Can Do With Banana Leaves

 The South Indian rice and black lentil cakes called idli (also hittu, khottek, or kadubu) are typically steamed in a special pan or in baskets.
 However, they can be steamed in banana leaves, as Varada demonstrates on her blog, Aayi’s Recipes.
 Her banana leaf version is easier to assemble.

-• 8.
-Bibingka – Bibingka, a Filipino coconut cake, is traditionally baked in a pot lined with banana leaves.
-Panlasang Pinoy’s recipe shows how to adapt this for a cake pan, while Jun-Blog‘s version uses ramekins.
-We’re looking forward to trying one of these methods next time we make our own binbingka recipe.
+Bibingkang, or biko, a Filipino coconut sticky rice cake, is traditionally baked in a pot lined with banana leaves.
+Panlasang Pinoy’s recipe shows how to adapt this for a cake pan, while this bibingka recipe on Jun-Blog uses ramekins.
+We’re looking forward to trying one of these methods next time we make our own binbingkang recipe.

-• 9.
-Sticky rice – In Southeast Asia, sticky rice is wrapped and steamed inside banana leaves for a sweet or savory treat.
-For two examples, check out Thai & Lao Food’s recipe for Khao Dome (Coconut Sticky Rice in Banana Leaves) and The Global Gourmet’s recipe for Indonesian Lemper Ayam (Sticky Rice and Spiced Chicken
+In Southeast Asia, sticky rice is wrapped and steamed inside banana leaves for a sweet or savory treat.
+For example, check out Thai & Lao Food’s recipe for Khao Dome (Coconut Sticky Rice in Banana Leaves).

 Fresh, green banana leaves can be used as plates, serving containers, and table decor.
 Banana leaf boats would make pretty bowls for steamed rice, salads, desserts and more.
 Another idea is to fold the leaves into cones to fill with noodles or other foods.